motebus/ultrabook/Ultranet Apps/fBuilder/nodes intro.md

 ### inject
 * It's also known as a "timestamp" node as it can trigger on specific time
 * Usually the first node of a chain
+* After Deploying click the blue button on the left
+* The check box of inject once after 0.1/customize seconds means after Deploying it will auto inject once
 * <img src="https://i.imgur.com/ppCarhZ.png" width=500 height=700>

 ### set